 Shares kept in Abeyance

-Pursuant to provisions of section 126 of the Companies Act 2013, the issue of 61,985 Fully Paid Equity Shares (Previous Year 61,985 Equity Shares) are kept in abeyance.
+Pursuant to provisions of Section 126 of the Companies Act, 2013, the issue of 61,985 Fully Paid Equity Shares (Previous year: 61,985 Equity Shares) are kept in abeyance.

 2.17.4 Rights, Preferences and Restrictions attached to Equity Shares

-The Company has only one class of Equity Shares having a par value of I 2 per share.
+The Company has only one class of Equity Shares having a par value of H 2 per share.
 The holder of the equity share is entitled to dividend right and voting right in the same proportion as the capital paid-up on such equity share bears to the total paid-up equity share capital of the Company.
 The Company declares dividend in Indian Rupees.
 The dividend proposed by the Board of Directors is subject to the approval of the Shareholders in the ensuing Annual General Meeting.

 In the event of liquidation of the Company, the holders of Equity Shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in the same proportion as the capital paid-up on the equity shares held by them bears to the total paid-up equity share capital of the Company.